-- Define evidence-based practice (EBP) - < List sources of evidence for nursing practice - < Identify barriers to the adoption of EBP and pinpoint strategies to overcome them - < Explain how the process of diffusion facilitates moving evidence into nursing practice evidence-based practice (EBP):
+- < Define evidence-based practice (EBP) - < List sources of evidence for nursing practice - < Identify barriers to the adoption of EBP and pinpoint strategies to overcome them - < Explain how the process of diffusion facilitates moving evidence into nursing practice

-Nurses' unique perspective on patient care obliges nurses to build their own body of evidence through scientific research.
-There are a variety of sources of evidence for nursing research, some of which build a stronger case than others do.
+Nurses' unique perspective of patient care obliges nurses to build their own body of evidence through scientific research.
+There are a variety of sources of evidence for nursing research, some of which build a stronger case than others.